 The Breast Cancer Fund is the leading national organization working to connect the dots between breast cancer and exposures to chemicals and radiation in our everyday environments.
 We translate the growing body of scientific evidence linking breast cancer and environmental exposures into public education, market and advocacy campaigns that protect our health and reduce breast cancer risk.
 We help transform how our society thinks about and uses chemicals and radiation, with the goal of preventing breast cancer.
 Learn more at www.breastcancerfund.org.

-The Science Education Intern will work on cutting-edge science translation projects, interfacing with both the Science department and Program and Policy department.
+The Science Education Intern will work on cutting-edge science translation projects related to breast cancer and the environment.
 Our science education activities translate scientific information for a lay audience and explain its implications for individuals, communities, market-based activities and public policy.
-This positions reports to the Science and Education Manager.
+This position reports to the Science and Education Manager.

-The science intern will have the opportunity to contribute to a number of projects, depending on the prospective intern’s interests and the organization’s needs.
-Intern projects may include:
+The science intern will have the opportunity to contribute to a number of projects, depending upon the prospective intern’s interests and the organization’s needs.